 Orientation of Stadium

-East-to-west giving fans and television audiences a spectacular view of the downtown Houston skyline while also keeping in line with the University's grid system and creating a more efficient parking.
+East-to-west keeping in line with the University's grid system and creating more efficient parking.
 Sun and shade studies were also conducted to improve the best level of comfort for Houston fans and not affect student-athletes.

-Surface lots around the stadium will contain 1,467 parking spaces while the stadium parking garage holds 2,268 spaces.
+Surface lots around the stadium contain 1,114 parking spaces while the stadium parking garage holds 2,268 spaces.

 Four (4) open-air lower bowl party decks with 24 armchairs (20 inches wide).
 Both the east and west lower bowl end zones contain a party deck with two located on the north lower bowl sideline.

-- Club Area- The stylish club area will be the ultimate Houston Football experience.
-With 12,400 square feet of multi-purpose club area overlooking the field of play, fans with access to the club area will enjoy upscale food and drinks while receiving first-class hospitality on game days.
-The climate-controlled area will also feature high-definition televisions and private restrooms.
-The area will also be available to host special events, meetings and classes.
+- Club Area- The stylish club area is the ultimate Houston Football experience.
+With 12,400 square feet of multi-purpose club area overlooking the field of play, fans with access to the club area enjoy upscale food and drinks while receiving first-class hospitality on game days.
+The climate-controlled area also feature high-definition televisions and private restrooms.
+The area is also available to host special events, meetings and classes.

-- Suites- Spanning from end zone to end zone on the south side of TDECU Stadium with a view of downtown Houston, 26 premium suites each containing 12 outside padded arm chairs, four inside bar stools and entertainment area.
-Houston fans will enjoy comfort and style in these 325-square foot suites with individual upscale service and amenities.
+- Suites- Spanning from end zone to end zone on the south side of TDECU Stadium, 26 premium suites each containing 12 outside padded arm chairs, four inside bar stools and entertainment area.
+Houston fans enjoy comfort and style in these 325-square foot suites with individual upscale service and amenities.

-- Loge Boxes- 42 loge boxes each containing four seats and high-definition monitors will be located throughout the stadium.
+- Loge Boxes- 42 loge boxes each containing four seats and high-definition monitors located throughout the stadium.